khaledadrani/resumeJS/README.md

-# Resume-CV-Design-N19
+# ResumeJS

+I plan first to use just HTML and CSS.

+Then eventually I'll be including Javascript.

-How to create the Resume/CV Design using HTML and CSS
+I want to create my own resume using these technologies.